Measuring Air Purifier Effectiveness with Indoor Air Quality Monitors

 When it comes to selecting an indoor air quality monitor, accuracy, reliability, and real-time data availability are paramount.

-Equipped with an array of up to twelve sensors, Atmocube measures all the critical parameters contributing to indoor comfort, including PM1, PM2.5, PM10, TVOC, CO2, temperature, humidity, light, and noise levels.
+Equipped with an array of up to twelve sensors, the Atmocube IAQ monitor measures all the critical parameters contributing to indoor comfort, including PM1, PM2.5, PM10, TVOC, CO2, temperature, humidity, light intensity, and noise levels.
 This comprehensive data is delivered in real-time, with minute-by-minute updates.
 Moreover, all the historical data from connected devices is stored in the cloud, providing facility managers with a valuable resource for making data-driven decisions regarding indoor air quality management.
 One Atmocube monitor can capture air quality data in an open space of up to 3,500 square feet.

 Atmocube is placed within the “breathing zone", the vertical zone where the occupants spend the majority of their time.
 Placing the device in this area will ensure that Atmocube samples the air that the building's occupants are breathing.

 The system can locally read data from Atmocube via Modbus IP and send real-time commands to the air purifier through the API based on the collected air quality data.
-As a result, the air purifier can dynamically adapt its purification levels to match the precise air quality needs of the facility, ensuring optimal performance and minimizing energy consumption.
+As a result, the air purifier can dynamically adapt its purification levels to match the precise air quality needs of the facility.

 Alternatively, Atmocube can send the real-time AQ data to any other custom cloud solution.